roboseb/personal-website/README.md

     Many collectable toys come with a small sheet listing all available toys in a given set.
 My technology section is gonna be one of those, with each framework or library being a little funko pop ripoff guy.

+November 7th, 2022

+    Back at it again.
+Contact page is the last big thing to get done, then just some minor additions throughout.
+Contact page should be easily done today, and then with the rest of the day and all of tomorrow it might be looking pretty good.
+Definitely took longer than I thought, but even now it looks pretty dope.

 --To-Do--

 -Properly style README / add live github and gifs/photos